-Software revenue was comparatively flat on last year; however, the revenue mix was very different as the Group progresses its journey towards subscription licence sales.
+Software revenue was up 14.5% on the previous year; however, the revenue mix was very different as the Group completed its transition from selling perpetual licenses to subscription licences.

-Subscription revenue increased by \$5.5 million to \$15.5 million (2020: \$10.0 million) and perpetual licence sales reduced by \$1.7 million to \$5.2 million (2020: \$6.9 million).
-Maintenance revenue decreased by \$2.7 million to \$17.9 million (2020: \$20.6 million) as more customers decided to give up their perpetual licences and purchase subscription licences.
+Subscription revenue increased by \$10.7 million to \$26.2 million (2021: \$15.5 million) whilst perpetual licence sales decreased by \$3.4 million to \$1.8 million (2021: \$5.2 million) in-line with our strategy to increase the proportion of software subscription sales.
+Maintenance revenue reduced by \$1.5 million to \$16.4 million (2021: \$17.9 million) as more customers decided to transition their perpetual licences to subscription licences.

-The Annual Recurring Revenue (ARR 1) run rate for subscription software licences as at year end was \$21.9 million (June 2020: \$12.7 million).
+The Annual Recurring Revenue (ARR ) run rate for subscription software licences and support (maintenance) revenue at year end was \$48.5 million (June 2021: \$38.8 million).

-Consulting revenue has reduced by \$1.0 million to \$10.3 million (2020: \$11.3 million) due to COVID related travel restrictions.
+Consulting revenue increased by \$1.3 million to \$11.6 million (2021: \$10.3 million).

-The Group increased its investment in R&D to \$13.2 million (2020: \$11.6 million).
+The Group increased its investment in Research and Development by \$3.3 million lifting the total investment in software R&D to \$16.5 million this year (2021: \$13.2 million).

-The Company concluded agreements during the financial year with 39 new customers who purchased software from RPM for the first time.
+The Company concluded agreements during the financial year with 54 customers who purchased new software products from RPM for the first time.